KrutzOtrem/Shin-s-Overlays/README.md

 ## Installation

-Unzip the ZIP file and drag its contents into the root of your SD card.
-Alternatively, you can manually select the overlay you want and place it into the corresponding emulator folder inside the 'Overlay' directory.
+Unzip the ZIP file and drag its contents into the **root** of your SD card.
+Alternatively, you can manually select the overlay you want and place it into the corresponding emulator folder inside the **Overlay** directory.

-Inside each folder, you’ll find at least three overlays.
-Overlay1 is always the base version—clean, with no gridlines, scanlines, or color effects.
-Overlay2 includes the gridline or scanline effect with 1px that I think works best.
-Overlay3 is for anyone who wants a strong grid or scanline effect—the pixel lines are much thicker on this one.
+Inside each folder, you’ll find at least three overlays. *Overlay1* is always the base version—clean, with no gridlines, scanlines, or color effects. *Overlay2* includes the gridline or scanline effect with 1px that I think works best. *Overlay3* is for anyone who wants a strong grid or scanline effect—the pixel lines are much thicker on this one.

-If you're not using a TrimUI Brick but another device with the same resolution, you can still use the same folder structure.
-In RetroArch, you can manually select the overlay folders.
-For detailed instructions, please refer to the official RetroArch manual on Libretro's GitHub page.
+If you're not using a **TrimUI Brick** but another device with the same resolution, you can still use the same folder structure.
+In **RetroArch**, you can manually select the overlay folders.
+For detailed instructions, please refer to the official RetroArch manual on **Libretro**'s GitHub page.

-All overlays are designed for native scaling, except for those made for home consoles.
+All overlays are designed for **native** scaling, except for those made for home consoles.
 In that case, please use aspect ratio scaling instead.

 ## Font

-For these four themes, I’m using the Medodica Regular font, and I highly recommend it!
+For these four themes, I’m using the **Medodica Regular** font, and I highly recommend it!

 To install it, simply download the font file and drag it into the root of your SD card.
-Alternatively, you can navigate through the folders until you find font1.ttf, then drag it into .system/res/.
+Alternatively, you can navigate through the folders until you find font1.ttf, then drag it into *.system/res/*.

 ## Specific Configuration